eth-brownie/brownie/docs/quickstart.rst

 .. hint::

-    You can call the builtin ``dir`` method to see available methods and attributes for any class.
+    You can call the builtin :func:`dir <dir>` method to see available methods and attributes for any class.
 Classes, methods and attributes are highlighted in different colors.

-    You can also call ``help`` on any class or method to view information on it's functionality.
+    You can also call :func:`help <help>` on any class or method to view information on it's functionality.

 Accounts
 --------